openeggbert/mind-net/CONTRIBUTING.md

 - [ ] bool custom_action.expand
 - [ ] new table file - use content addressable file system with path structure like files/ab/cdef1234... for storing file content
-- [ ] Frontend : sort and order is missing
-- [ ] Tree view: via vis.js, clicking on node opens the node in a new tab
 - [ ] Implement adding reason for changes (history.reason)
-- [ ] Frontend should not show actions, for which user is not authorized
 - [ ] Validators - reorder methods in cpp files
-- [ ] Add support for missing column types (JSON, BLOB, etc.)
+- [ ] Add support for missing column types (JSON, BLOB, REAL, etc.)
 - [ ] Integrate AI into mind-net
 - [ ] Add tests
-- [ ] Plugin slipbox : import note as JSON and via the web interface
 - [ ] ORM framework: add count, exists, empty
+-
+### Frontend

+- [ ] sort and order is missing
+- [ ] Tree view: via vis.js, clicking on node opens the node in a new tab
+- [ ] Frontend should not show actions, for which user is not authorized
+-
 ### Experimental
 - [ ] Chat plugin - Slack-like
 - [ ] Mail plugin - E-mail like
 - [ ] Suggestion plugin - E-mail like
-- [ ] Plugin can create new REST endpoints
 - [ ] FEATURE Implement complex Filtering in REST API
 - [ ] New abstract class Provider
 - [ ] Add support for Docker